Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Dark Tower of Xervah
 This dungeon is a breezed compared to the previous one !
 You have a couple of gimmicks here.
 First of all you need to activate the hearts by slashing them with your sword.
 Once this is done the teeth trap will be activated.
 You have three main zones where you can fall off in one and they will each activate a different "valve", making some flesh wall traversable.
-You will likely be missing some of the corners of big room for map completion, even though you hit the ceiling of the bottom part.
+You will likely be missing some of the big rooms for map completion, even though you hit the ceiling at the bottom part.
 After some trial & errors I found that you need to hit the corners high enough for it to register.
 In order to do so you should construct a crystal pillar (big crytal + 3 broken crystals stacked up) in some of the stairs between teeth to get enough height for the jump.

 ![](https://media.retroachievements.org/Badge/153506.png) [Boss XIV (10)](https://retroachievements.org/achievement/108451)
 _Defeat Hel Servants in Dark Tower of Xervah_